 Understanding and beginning to view your body in this way is really important because so much health and vitality can come as a result of connecting with and honoring the separate parts of the ecosystem that is your body.
 And one of the most important parts of your body to connect with is the heart.

 The heart is the first organ to form when the body is developing in utero.
 When an embryo is made up of only a very few cells, each cell can get the nutrients it needs directly from its surroundings.
 But as the cells divide and multiply to form a growing body, it soon becomes impossible for nutrients to reach all the cells efficiently without help.
 The cells also produce waste that they need to get rid of.
 So the heart and the blood and circulatory system that branches off from the heart, form the first organ system to develop in the human body.
 The heart is the connection between all future systems, which comprise the body.
 This is why it is so often seen as the center of your being.
 You can use the heart as a doorway between physical and non-physical reality.
-It is the main doorway between your soul and your physical body.
 You can also use the heart to send energy to all parts of your body (much like it sends blood to all parts of your body).

 I want to introduce you to an exercise that you can use in order to connect with any part of your body, but today we are going to use it to connect with the heart.
 To begin with, close your eyes and place your hands, one on top of the other, over the top of your heart.
 Your heart is located right under your sternum in the center of your chest.
 Take some time to feel how your heart feels to you on both a sensation level and on an emotional level.
 If I were to mention the name of one of your friends, you would notice that there is an accompanying sensation that comes along with your idea of that person.
 This, more so than their name or details about them, is their signature.
 This is how your being recognizes them as different from the rest of the people you know.
 Your heart is like a friend.
 A friend you probably don’t know very well yet.
 But it has it’s own signature just like your friends do.
 This is why you can feel it as a being inside of you with a very specific life’s purpose to fulfill… namely to keep you alive.